jmcnamara/XlsxWriter/dev/docs/source/bugs.rst

 Pointers for submitting a bug report
 ------------------------------------

-1. Describe the problem as clearly and as concisely as possible.
-2. Include a sample program.
+#.
+Describe the problem as clearly and as concisely as possible.

+#.
+Include a sample program.
 This is probably the most important step.
+It is
-Also, it is often easier to describe a problem in code than in written prose.
+   generally easier to describe a problem in code than in written prose.

-3. The sample program should be as small as possible to demonstrate the problem.
-Don't copy and paste large sections of your program.
-The program should also be self contained and working.
+#.
+The sample program should be as small as possible to demonstrate the
+   problem.
+Don't copy and paste large non-relevant sections of your program.

 A sample bug report is shown below.
-If you use this format then it will help to analyse your question and respond to it more quickly.
+This format helps to analyse and respond to the bug report more quickly.

-   **XlsxWriter Issue with SOMETHING**
+   **Issue with SOMETHING**

-   I am using XlsxWriter and I have encountered a problem.
-I want it to do SOMETHING but the module appears to do SOMETHING ELSE.
+   I am using XlsxWriter to do SOMETHING but it appears to do SOMETHING ELSE.

    I am using Python version X.Y.Z and XlsxWriter x.y.z.